 How to Lower Closing Costs for Seller in Oklahoma?

-If you are putting your house on the market, here are some ways you can reduce the cost of selling a house in Oklahoma.
+If you are putting your house on the market, here are some ways you can reduce the cost of selling property, Oklahoma.

 1. Opt for a discount broker or a flat fee realtor

-Compared to traditional brokers who charge 6% of the sales price as commission, discount real estate brokers in Oklahoma only charge 3%-4% of the sales price for their services.
+Traditional brokers charge 6% of the sales price as a commission.
+In comparison, discount real estate brokers in Oklahoma only charge 3%-4% of the sales price for their services.
 In fact, some low-commission realtors offer higher concessions if sellers choose them as their buyer’s agents for their next real estate purchase.

 2. Choose “For Sale By Owner” (FSBO)